JulianFlicker/Thunkable-Image-Viewer/readme.md

 # Usage
-Change the startup parameters in the maps.html file, if desired.

 Upload the maps.html file to Thunkable.
-Create a web viewer and use "maps.html" as the URL.
+Create a web viewer and use `maps.html` as the URL.
-Communication with the module can be done via "Post Message" and "Receive Message".
+Communication with the module can be done via "Post Message" and "Receive Message" using JSON.

 # Post Message

 An object should be sent that may contain the following properties:
 * `x` & `y`: Position to be centered on
 * `zoom`: Absolute zoom value